 Note: if your cover letter lists 3 publications that the editors/slush readers have never heard of, it probably won’t hurt you, but it won’t necessarily impress anyone either.
-I personally would skip mentioning it on the basis of the theory that editors LOVE to discover new talent.
+I personally would skip mentioning it on the basis of the theory that editors love to discover new talent.

 MFA and/or workshop credits

-The other thing to possibly mention is graduation from a particular workshop: Clarion West, Clarion UCSD, Odyssey, Viable Paradise, OSC’s Bootcamp, etc. Whether or not to mention it is almost ENTIRELY dependent on who the editor of the publication to which you are submitting is.
+The other thing to possibly mention is graduation from a particular workshop: Clarion West, Clarion UCSD, Odyssey, Viable Paradise, OSC’s Bootcamp, etc. Whether or not to mention it is almost ENTIRELY dependent on the editor of the publication to which you are submitting.
 For instance, if you went to OSC’s Bootcamp and you’re submitting to OSC’s Intergalactic Medicine Show, there might be a backdoor submission process by which you can bypass slush and get passed straight to the editor.
 I know in the past other editors have had similar processes for their students at the other workshops.

 And, like the MFA, if you fear the 3 sentence cover letter, saying you went to Clarion UCSD gives you an extra sentence.
 Some examples: